 Instructions for Application:

-Applications will be reviewed on a rolling basis and applicants will be notified within one month of submission.
+Applications will be reviewed on a rolling basis and applicants will be notified within two weeks of submission.

 APPLICANT PROJECT: In the application, each applicant is asked to specify which course, assignment, or program curriculum they plan to focus on during the Summer Institute.
 This will allow us to design workshop sessions to align with the needs and interests of our unique group of participants.
 You will be asked to upload a description of your course (new course development or course assignment, module, or structural revision), or curricular goals (experiential learning, assessment, program design or evaluation) that you intend to work on during the Institute.